dradis/dradis-plugins/README.md

 The Dradis 3 gemified plugin Engines need to include Dradis::Plugins::Base which is defined in this class.

-Warning, we me end up merging this gem with Dradis::Core!!
+Warning, we may end up merging this gem with Dradis::Core!!

 The plugin requires Dradis 3.0 or higher.